clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 Why did FBN seemingly drop myco for bacteria?

-Is bacillus better able to withstand tilling / use in traditional industrialized ag?
+Is bacillus/bacteria better able to withstand tilling / use in traditional industrialized ag?

-Is Leonardite a preferred carbon sink / circular economy product compared to Myco + trees?
+Is Leonardite a preferred carbon sink / circular economy product compared to myco + trees?

 Stay tuned!